 Competition in 2016 for Books Published in 2015

 Open to Members and Nonmembers of the Association

-The Committee on Honors and Awards of the Modern Language Association invites translators and publishers to compete for the eleventh Aldo and Jeanne Scaglione Prize for a Translation of a Literary Work.
+The Committee on Honors and Awards of the Modern Language Association invites translators and publishers to compete for the twelfth Aldo and Jeanne Scaglione Prize for a Translation of a Literary Work.
 The prize, established by the Aldo and Jeanne Scaglione Endowment Fund, is awarded each even-numbered year for an outstanding translation into English of a book-length literary work.
-For the competition held in 2014, translations published in 2013 are eligible.
+For the competition held in 2016, translations published in 2015 are eligible.
 Translators need not be members of the association.
-The prize, which consists of a cash award and a certificate, will be presented to the winning translator at the association's annual convention in January 2015.
+The prize, which consists of a cash award and a certificate, will be presented to the winning translator at the association's annual convention in January 2017.

 The first three competitions for the Aldo and Jeanne Scaglione Prize for a Translation of a Literary Work were biennial; that is, translations published in either of the two years preceding the year of the award were eligible.
 Beginning in 1999, the MLA has offered two complementary awards: the Scaglione Prize for a Translation of a Literary Work, offered in even-numbered years for books published in the previous year; and the Lois Roth Award, offered in odd-numbered years for books published in the previous year.

 of this prize